FatherofDharma/Ruby-Independent-Project-Six--Animal-Shelter-API/README.md

 ## Description

 This application is an independent coding project from a Ruby coding class at Epicodus.
 This application is intended to demonstrate an understanding of Ruby and the Rails framework.
-This is a website an online store that carries specialty products.
+This an API for an animal shelter, which returns information regarding animals in their database.

 ## Setup/Installation Requirements